honusz/Tonalite/README.md

 with the content

 ```
-interface=wlan0      # Use the require wireless interface - usually wlan0
+interface=wlan0      # Use the required wireless interface - usually wlan0
   dhcp-range=192.168.4.2,192.168.4.20,255.255.255.0,24h
 ```